developerstevenkim/developerstevenkim/README.md

 # Hi there, I'm Steven. 👋

-🌱 I’m currently learning Computer System Technology at British Columbia Institute of Technology.
+🌱 I’m currently working at Avesdo as a software developer.
+Avesdo is a single, integrated Transaction Management Software (TMS) platform that streamlines the process of selling new home real estate.

+### Skill set 🔥

+* HTML, CSS, JavaScript, TypeScript, C, C#, Java, Python, SQL, PHP
+* Github, Bitbucket, Jira, Confluence
+* AWS, Azure, Firebase, Docker

 ### How to reach me
 📫 stevenkim1989@gmail.com

-### Skill set 🔥

-* HTML, CSS, JavaScript
-* Github, Firebase, MongoDB
-* Java, C
-* SQL, Oracle
-* Microsoft Access, Excel, Word, Powerpoint
-* Adobe Photoshop, Premiere Pro